 (1) In the event of a move out to CSA, ERCOT will use the start date and end date of all CSAs for the ESI ID to determine if a REP will be the CSA on the requested date of the move out.

-(a) If a CSA CR has a start date prior to or equal to the requested date of the move out, ERCOT will send the 814_03, Enrollment Notification Request, to the TDSP.
+(a) If a CSA CR has a start date prior to or equal to the requested date of the move out and does not have an end date after the requested date of the move out, ERCOT will send the 814_03, Enrollment Notification Request, to the TDSP.

 (b) If a CSA CR has an end date prior to the requested date of the move out, ERCOT will send the 814_24, Move Out Request, to the TDSP.